 As is often the case in a small city, Monroe doesn't have a public transportation system that people use for their commute.

-In terms of college education, Monroe is nearly on par with the US average for all cities of 21.84%: 19.97% of adults 25 and older in Monroe have a bachelor's degree or advanced degree.
+The percentage of adults in Monroe who are college-educated is close to the national average for all communities of 21.84%: 20.54% of the adults in Monroe have a bachelor's degree or advanced degree.

 The people who call Monroe home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Monroe residents report their race to be White, followed by Asian.
 Important ancestries of people in Monroe include Swiss, Norwegian, Irish, and English.

 The most common language spoken in Monroe is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and French.